grmlin/rwsdk-color-themes/README.md

 To support a `system` theme, which adapts to the user's system preference, we need to ensure that the theme is set before the page is rendered.
 This prevents a flash of unstyled content (FOUC) when the page loads.
 This is only achievable by adding a `<script>` to the `Document` component, which runs before react is hydrated.

-If you don't want to use themes, that are calculated dynamically in the client, you can ignore that part.
+If you don't want to use themes calculated dynamically in the client, you can ignore that part.

 ## Running the dev server
 Clone this repository and install the dependencies: